Durganshu/PDE_SOLVER/README.md

 - The building and compilation is done using cmake and make.
 The building can be done in Debug as well as Release mode.
 - Input is supplied through a JSON file.
 - Mesh can be imported from an external directory as *.csv (Comma-separated Values) file.
-- Gauss-Seidel solver has been added for added functionality.
+- Gauss-Seidel solver has been added as an extended functionality.
 - Python Matplotlib has been added in the C++ code using the pybind11 module.

 # Installing Python3, NumPy and Matplotlib in Ubuntu Linux